Depending on your nursing program, repayment status, and where you end up working — there are several potential options for student loan forgiveness.

 To qualify for loan forgiveness, you must be working in the public sector full-time and have made consecutive payments to your student loan for 10 or more years.
 Forgiveness is for Direct Student Loans only, and they must not be in default (or have been in default at any point).

-To apply for the program, you need to submit the Employment Certification for Public Service Loan Forgiveness form.
-With these types of forgiveness programs, the government is very specific about the kinds of payments you’ve made toward your loan, when your payments were made, and your employment status.
+You need to submit the Employment Certification for Public Service Loan Forgiveness form to apply for the program.
+With these types of forgiveness programs, the government is particular about the kinds of payments you’ve made toward your loan, when your payments were made, and your employment status.
 Be sure to read through all the guidelines before applying and submit all the required information.

 If you have any questions, it would be best to contact the U.S. Department of Education for clarification before submitting your form.